ssshake/simple-translation/README.md

 ## Features

 - Automatically detects and uses the browser's language settings by default
+- Falls back to default language if there is no translation file for the user's language
 - Easily override default language
 - Supports static and dynamic strings (can pass variables into text)
 - Basic error handling